 Wear High Waisted Pants or Jeans

-High waisted anything is a must for anyone who is long waisted.
-Because high waisted bottoms sit higher up on your body, it makes legs appear longer, in turn waist appearing shorter.
-Low rise is a major don’t for long waists, as it will make your torso look even longer.
+High-waisted anything is a must for anyone who is long-waisted.
+Because high-waisted bottoms sit higher up on your body, it makes your legs appear longer, and in turn, your waist appears shorter.
+Low-rise jeans are a major don’t for long waists, as they will make your torso look even longer.

 Wear Vertical Prints or Patterns in Bottoms

 A key style trick to balancing a long waist is creating the illusion of longer-looking legs.